A space design that reflects our values and process

 It's a system that learns from the most basic ways of placing one material on top of another where the process of assembly becomes the formal arrangement.
 Shelves created by the act of putting things on a shelf.

 “It's always great to work with clients who themselves are designers.
 Takram works in a very different field but our discussions were very fluid and inspiring.
 We wanted to articulate something of the process of design through the project, a place where the practicalities of project making become inspiring and unexpected.

-Interior Design: Sam Jacob Studio
+Sam Jacob Studio